 Today, however, environment surrounding design industry has been changing dramatically.
 While the role design plays has been expanding, its social responsibility has been on a rise.
-Olympics emblem issue is part of such trend.
-In addition, now we face various social challenges in the world; global warming, dry-up of resources, international conflicts and refugee problem etc. In addition, COVID-19 has raised a valuable question about the future of Spatial design where people gather in the actual space.
+Now we face various social challenges in the world; global warming, dry-up of resources, international conflicts and refugee problem etc. In addition, COVID-19 has raised a valuable question about the future of Spatial design where people gather in the actual space.

 We will need to widen our outlook worldwide and be engaged in activities for the benefit of the entire society.
-We will sponsor Tokyo Olympic again in 2020 and also Osaka Expo in 2025.
 Space is infinite and full of imaginable possibility.
 We believe that value of spatial design will further increase in the future.

 Prof. Shinya Hashizume